ptrckqn/shadibeshai-website/src/pages/lab.md

         and the outcomes or success of MBIs.
 She is hoping to pursue graduate studies in clinical psychology. "
       image: /uploads/sarah-s-photo-.jpeg
-    - title: Anthony L Elsom
-      body: "Anthony completed his B.A (Honours) in Psychology at the University of Regina.
-His thesis focused on determining the correlates of suicide ideation for Indigenous Peoples in Canada.
-He served as the research coordinator for the Depression, Cognition & Culture Lab (DCC) under the supervision of Dr. Beshai (2019-2022).
-He is starting his Master's in Clinical Psychology at the University of Manitoba, and his thesis will focus on modifying or adapting evidence-based psychotherapies (e.g., CTB) to meet the needs of minority groups such as the Indigenous Peoples of Canada. "
-      image: /uploads/anthony-image.jpg
-      sub: Research Coordinator (Former)
-    - title: Nicole Del Rosario
-      sub: Former Master's Student (Clinical Psychology)
-      image: /uploads/nicole-delrosario.jpg
-      body: "Nicole graduated from the University of Winnipeg with her B.A.
-(Hons.) in Psychology.
-She has recently successfully defended her M.A. thesis in Clinical Psychology at the University of Regina.
-Her Master's thesis focused on public perceptions of mindfulness-based programs, and whether brief and specific psychoeducation may improve these perceptions.
-This research was funded by a Joseph-Armand Bombardier Canada Graduate Master's Scholarship.
-Additional research and clinical interests include exploring barriers to mental health service use and group therapy.
-When not in the lab, she enjoys roller skating and scrapbooking.
-Nicole is now completing her Ph.D. in Clinical Psychology at the University of Manitoba. "
     - title: Jenna Maierhoffer
       sub: Former Honours Student
       image: /uploads/jenna-maierhoffer.jpg